 - There is a tenuous connection between on-time delivery and annual spend.
 This is due to non-standardized definitions for on-time delivery.

-Impact: Li & Fung plans to use these insights on better factory performance to begin aggregating the large amounts of data on factories and generating insights to support the development of a sustainable sourcing network.
+Impact: Li & Fung plans to use these insights to begin aggregating the large amounts of data on factories and generating insights to support the development of a sustainable sourcing network.

 Shi Ying (Ariel) Chua (LGO ’15)